INTRODUCTION TO BUYING WOODWORKING MALLETS AND HAMMERS

 Make a Froe Mallet and Large Log Riving Mallet

-If you have access to a small section of a harder log or large branch (I use dogwood or maple or something) you can make it with a chainsaw (or even a handsaw) and hatchet.
-I found this video that should show you how easy it is (exactly how I made mine):
+If you have access to a small section of a harder log or large branch (I use dogwood or maple or something similar) you can make it with a chainsaw (or even a handsaw) and hatchet.
+I found this video that should show you how easy it is (similar to how I made mine):

-If possible, try to leave the bark on the froe mallet’s head for a couple weeks (I leave it on until it falls off), and also use yellow / wood glue on any areas that are prone to checking/splitting on both sizes.
+If possible, try to leave the bark on the froe mallet’s head until it falls off during use, and also use Anchorseal 2 on any end grain areas that are prone to checking/splitting.

-Let it dry slowly outdoors (or in a trash can with shavings) or it will check big time.
+Let the wooden mallets dry slowly outdoors (or in a trash can with shavings) to try to prevent checking.
 I also carved a handle to keep my hands from slipping when swinging this big mallet: